 Jesus Christ is Lord of every area of a believer's life-our spiritual life and our physical life; our social life including marriage, politics, justice, and culture; our intellectual life; our work life and our recreational life; the use of our bodies, our possessions, our resources, and our money.
 We are to be stewards of all of these things to manifest and extend the kingdom of God in the world, and to bring glory to the name of our great God and Savior Jesus Christ.
+We also affirm that Jesus, out of love for us and for our own good, calls us to holiness in all facets of life.
+This call is comprehensive in scope touching all aspects of the ways we love God, ourselves, and others.
+It also includes honoring the sanctity of marriage between a man and a woman, the only appropriate sexual relationship.
 While our obedience in these things does not save us, when we turn to God in faith he transforms us, changes our hearts and sets us apart for his purposes.